vitobotta/hetzner-k3s/README.md

 It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available k3s releases.

-If you are using Docker, then set `kubeconfig_path` to `/cluster/kubeconfig` so that the kubeconfig is created in the same directory where your config file is.
-Also set the config file path to `/cluster/<filename>`.

 If you don't want to specify the Hetzner token in the config file (for example if you want to use the tool with CI), then you can use the `HCLOUD_TOKEN` environment variable instead, which has predecence.

 **Important**: The tool assignes the label `cluster` to each server it creates, with the cluster name you specify in the config file, as the value.
 So please ensure you don't create unrelated servers in the same project having